isaiaspavon/ugahacks-frontend/README.md

 Facial Emotion Detection: Uses Luxand to analyze expressions from an image and give a overall "mood".

-Mood-Based Playlist Generation: Matches detected emotions with appropriate songs and displays in a grid structure
+Mood-Based Playlist Generation: Matches detected emotions with appropriate songs and displays in a grid structure.

-Fast & INteractive UI: Built with React and optimizes for performance
+Fast & INteractive UI: Built with React and optimizes for performance.

 ## Instructions